-Chinatown food gems to curb your hunger pangs
+Chinatown food gems

 Since young, a trip down to Chinatown would mean shopping for Chinese New Year goodies and decorations.
 However, with more and more food gems appearing in Chinatown, heading there for Chinese New Year shopping is no longer my only purpose.
 Here are some Chinatown food gems that are worth a visit the next time you’re in the area.

 Steamov is one supper spot you can check out for its unique conveyor belt concept.
 Some of the soup bases offered include Tomato Pot, Herbal Duck Pot, and Sour Vegetable Fish Pot, and they set you back $5 each.
-Each skewer or clipped item is priced at $1, whereas sticks with a flat end is priced at $3.
+Each skewer or clipped item is priced at $1, whereas bites on sticks with a flat end are priced at $3.
 Also, meat lovers would be elated to know that there are Beef Rolls ($10) and Pork Bellies ($8) available.
 To enjoy your hot pot session even more, pair your food with some of your own sauce concoctions at the sauce counter.

-Check out our full review of Steamov!
+Check out our Steamov review!

 Address: 325 New Bridge Road, Singapore 088760

-Opening hours: Daily 11am to 4am
+Opening hours: Daily 11am to 6am

 2. DM Chicken

-Check out our full review of DM Chicken!
+Check out our DM Chicken review!

 Address: 191B New Bridge Road, Singapore 059423

-Opening hours: Daily 11:30am to 11:30pm
+Opening hours: Daily 11:30am to 12am

-Tel: 6909 2756
+Tel: 6909 2758

 3. Kok Sen Restaurant

-Check out our full review of Kok Sen Restaurant!
+Check out our Kok Sen Restaurant review!

 Address: 30 Keong Saik Road, Singapore 089137

-Opening hours: Daily 12pm to 2pm, 5pm to 11pm
+Opening hours: Daily 12pm to 2.15pm, 5pm to 9:30pm

 Tel: 6223 2005

-5. Yum Cha
+4. Yum Cha

-Check out our full review of Yum Cha!
+Check out our Yum Cha review!

 Address: 20 Trengganu Street, #02-01, Singapore 058479

-Opening hours: Mon-Fri 10:30am to 10:30pm, Sat-Sun & PH 9am to 10.30pm
+Opening hours: Mon-Fri 10:30am to 10pm, Sat-Sun 9am to 10pm

 Tel: 6372 1717

-6. Hao Lai Wu
+5. Hao Lai Wu

-Check out our full review of Hao Lai Wu!
+Check out our Hao Lai Wu review!